Career development support and training

 NIHR research career pathways

 The Doctoral Fellowship is a three year full-time award that supports individuals from a wide range of professions to undertake a PhD in an area of NIHR research.
-The Clinical Doctoral Research Fellowship (CDRF) funds registered health and social care professionals, excluding doctors and dentists, to undertake a PhD by research and, concurrently, to undertake further professional development and clinical practice.
+The Doctoral Clinical and Practitioner Academic Fellowship (DCAF) funds registered health and social care professionals, excluding doctors and dentists, to undertake a PhD by research and, concurrently, to undertake further professional development and clinical practice.
 The Doctoral Local Authority Fellowship supports those based within local authority settings.

 The Advanced Fellowship is for a wide range of professionals and can be utilised at several specific points of a researcher’s post-doctoral career development.
 The NIHR Clinical Lectureship (CL) is a post-doctoral award that provides a clinical and academic training environment for doctors and dentists to establish themselves as independent researchers and leaders.
-The ICA Lectureships support post-doctoral non-medical healthcare professionals.
+The Advanced Clinical and Practitioner Academic Fellowship (ACAF) support post-doctoral non-medical healthcare professionals.

 The Development and Skills Enhancement Award (DSE) is a post-doctoral level award aimed at supporting NIHR Academy Members to gain specific skills and experience to underpin the next phase of their research career.